Hardware Key Support | Teleport

 ERROR: private key policy not met

-This error is returned by the Auth and Proxy services if a user does not meet the required private key policy.
+This error is returned by the Auth Service and Proxy Service if a user does not meet the required private key policy.

 Both